sungsoo-ahn/2025/_posts/2025-04-28-imagenet-flaws.md

 Let us first examine the two-step process used to construct ImageNet:

 1. **Image collection.** Images were scraped from the web and organized according to the WordNet hierarchy, which will be revisited later.
 Both automated and manual methods were involved: automated tools initially assigned labels based on information available (textual description, category) at the image source, often [flickr](https://flickr.com) or general web search.
 2. **Annotation process**.
 The preliminary labels were then reviewed by MTurk workers, who were only asked to confirm whether the object with the given label was present in the image.
 Notably, no alternative labels were suggested, such as other similar classes.
-The Mturkers were shown the target synset definition and a link to Wikipedia.
+The MTurkers were shown the target synset definition and a link to Wikipedia.

 **ImageNet-1k** was constructed later.
 It consists of three sets: a *training set* with over 1 million images, a *validation set* with 50,000 images, and a *test set* with 100,000 images.
-The training set is drawn from the ImageNet.
+The training set is drawn from ImageNet.
 Images for the evaluation subsets were obtained through a process that tried to replicate the one used for the ImageNet.
 The new data were collected up to three years later than training data and then they were randomly split between the validation and test sets.

  ImageNet links each image category to a specific noun **WordNet** synset.
 WordNet is a comprehensive lexical database of English.
 It organizes nouns, verbs, adjectives, and adverbs into cognitive synonym sets, or synsets, each representing a unique concept (see the official [website](https://wordnet.princeton.edu/)).